-Just figuring out where to start with your picture and art storage requirements can be a daunting prospect but knowing which type of storage system best suits your needs is a good place to begin and this helpful picture racking guide will hopefully get you started.
+Just figuring out where to start with your picture and art storage requirements can be a daunting prospect but knowing which type of storage system best suits your needs is a good place to begin and we are confident this helpful picture racking guide will get you started.

 This is the most common type of picture racking system and is usually the most cost effective.

 The pull out mesh panels are supported from above by a steel mainframe designed to offer support independently of the room in which it is built.
 The only structural constraint with this type of picture storage is the point loading for the legs; there must be sufficient structural support in the floor to withstand the loads on each leg.

 AMP Fab will calculate point loadings and offer advice on any issues with floors and location.
 If the AMP Fab team foresee any problems they will recommend solutions to overcome them; especially floors that have a poor

 capacity for localised weight loading.
 Solutions may include incorporating larger base plates on the racking uprights, increasing the number of uprights or creating load spreading channels; using one or more of these solutions in the design of the picture racking can always solve any problem.

 In some instances, if made from concrete or brick and reasonably level, picture racking track can be fitted directly to the ceiling.
 This negates the need for a main frame and allows the top track to be boxed-in creating a neat and aesthetically pleasing finish; art storage racking can be completed with front fascia panels and even graphics to complement your brand.

 This type of art racking is recommended when adequate floor point loading is not possible and an evenly distributed load is required, here our helpful picture racking guide tells you more.